-Mario Correa came to the United States from his native Chile at age 6.
-While in high school, he volunteered on a long shot Congressional campaign that wound up making him a Capitol Hill staffer at age 17, and he spent the next fifteen years working in and around politics.
+Mario Correa came to the U.S. from his native Chile at age 6.
+In high school, he volunteered on a long shot Congressional campaign and wound up a Capitol Hill staffer at age 17.
+He spent the next 15 years working in and around politics.
 Much of Mario’s writing springs from these formative experiences, often centering on real-life heroes defying systems of power.

 Mario was nominated for a Humanitas Prize, a USC Scripter Award and a Satellite Award for his script (with Matthew Michael Carnahan) of Dark Waters, the acclaimed motion picture directed by Todd Haynes and starring Mark Ruffalo.
 Based on a New York Times Magazine cover story by Nathaniel Rich, Dark Waters tells the story of Rob Bilott, a whistleblower who fought a decades-long legal battle to expose DuPont Chemical’s pollution of public water systems.
-The all-star cast also includes Anne Hathaway, Tim Robbins, Bill Pullman, Victor Garber and Mare Winningham.
+Dark Waters’ all-star cast includes Anne Hathaway, Tim Robbins, Bill Pullman, Victor Garber and Mare Winningham.

 Mario’s first screenplay, Let Her Speak, was the #2 script on the 2017 Black List.
 Sandra Bullock is attached to star and produce alongside Todd Black (Fences, Roman J. Israel, Esq., The Magnificent Seven) and Jonathan Shukat.
 Let Her Speak tells the story of Texas State Senator Wendy Davis’ historic filibuster of a bill aimed at shuttering the state’s reproductive health clinics.

 Mario is adapting New York Times Notable Book, Flagrant Conduct: The Story of Lawrence v.
 Texas – the landmark Supreme Court case that struck down sodomy laws – for producers Todd Black and Jonathan Shukat.